 We are exposed to market risks in the ordinary course of our business.
 These risks primarily include interest rate sensitivities.
-Our cash, cash equivalents and short-term investments as of September 30, 2021, December 31, 2020 and December 31, 2019 consisted of \$319.8 million, \$33.4 million and \$10.9 million, respectively, in bank deposits and money market funds.
+Our cash, cash equivalents and short-term investments as of December 31, 2020 and December 31, 2019 consisted of \$33.4 million and \$10.9 million, respectively, in bank deposits and money market funds.
 Such interest-earning instruments carry a degree of interest rate risk.
 However, we believe that we do not have any material exposure to changes in the fair value of these assets as a result of changes in interest rates due to the short-term nature of our cash, cash equivalents and short-term investments.
-As of September 30, 2021, December 31, 2020 and December 31, 2019, we had zero, \$22.0 million and \$74.1 million, respectively, in variable rate debt outstanding.
+As of December 31, 2020 and December 31, 2019, we had \$22.0 million and \$74.1 million, respectively, in variable rate debt outstanding.
 The New Revolving Credit Facility entered into on October 1, 2020 matures in October 2025 and accrues interest at LIBOR plus a floating rate per annum.
-Following our IPO and the concurrent private placement and the use of proceeds therefrom to pay the entire outstanding balance of \$22.0 million under the New Revolving Credit Facility, as of September 30, 2021, we have no outstanding variable rate indebtedness and have \$150 million of availability under the New Revolving Credit Facility.
+Following this offering and the use of proceeds therefrom, we expect to have no outstanding variable rate indebtedness, but will have \$150 million of availability under the New Revolving Credit Facility.